 Much has changed since 2009.
-Read our updated post.
+If you're still looking for a slide factory, read our updated post.

 Let’s say you need to produce the same presentation month after month, updating the data each time.
 Or maybe you have a set of slides that need to go to a bunch of different audiences each with their own specific market, product, business line, or industry.
 While there are some tools available (see below), ultimately there are some difficult choices to make.